ekuo651/NBA-WinLoss-Predictor/README.md

             url = 'https://www.basketball-reference.com/teams/{}/{}_start.html'.format(i, j)
 ```

 By defining the link format with these two variables and running a for loop through every team and season year using `BeautifulSoup` functions, all of the data for each team and season was extracted to one `DataFrame`.
 This took approximately two minutes to run.
-The Code can found in the `Data Extraction/ReferenceLinup.ipynb`. <br/>
+The Code can found in the [Data Extraction/ReferenceLinup.ipynb](https://github.com/ekuo651/Project-3/blob/master/Data%20Extraction/ReferenceLineup.ipynb) notebook. <br/>
 <p align="center">
   ATL's starting lineup in the 2013 season
 <p align="center">